thkukuk/fritzbox-monitoring/munin/README.md

 ## Run the container

-As the container requires the password to be able to login to your Fritzbo
+The container requires an username and  password to be able to login to your Fritzbox, there are two ways to provide the password:
+* As environment variable "FRITZBOX_PASSWORD"
+* As file, where "FRITZBOX_PASSWORD_FILE" points to the file which only contains the password (e.g. from docker secrets)

 With default configuration: